StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/RESUME_ROUTINE_LOAD.md

 ## Description

-Resume a Routine load job.
+Resumes a Routine load job.
 The job will temporarily enter **NEED_SCHEDULE** state because the job is being re-scheduled.
 And after some time, the job will be resumed to **RUNNING** state, continuing consuming messages from the data source and loading data.
 You can check the job's information with the [SHOW ROUTINE LOAD](https://docs.starrocks.io/docs/3.2/sql-reference/sql-statements/data-manipulation/SHOW_ROUTINE_LOAD/) statement.

 <RoutinelLoadPrivNote />